 Warm up in a café

 Are you al wintered out?
 Well, don’t worry, it’s not time to warm up in one of the several cafes in town.
-In Huntsville, there’s Seven Main Café, a great spot with delicious drinks and fun trinkets, Frenchie’s Crepe Café, known for their delectable crepes, and Affogato Café and Gelato where you’ll find scrumptious desserts and specialty coffees.
+In Huntsville, there’s Seven Main Café, a great spot with delicious drinks and fun trinkets, Frenchie’s Crepe Café, known for its delectable crepes, and Affogato Café and Gelato where you’ll find scrumptious desserts and specialty coffees.

 But, if you love coffee, you won’t want to miss checking out the Muskoka Roastery.
 They are Canadian to the core, with names like Black Bear, Northern Lights, and Loon Call.
 You can check out the roastery and learn how their coffee is made first-hand at their facility in Huntsville, which is open weekdays with a special live roasting on Fridays.